toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `demo` *(Optional)*
     }
     @Answer {
-         A live preview URL for the template.
+        A URL pointing to a live demo of the template in use.
     }
 }

-Toucan will validate the metadata during template loading.
-Missing file or required fields will result in template rejection.